Boris Diaw

 Boris Babacar Diaw-Riffiod (born 16 April 1982), better known as Boris Diaw, is a French basketball executive and former player who is the president of Metropolitans 92 of LNB Pro A. Diaw began his playing career in Pro A and returned to that league after 14 seasons in the National Basketball Association (NBA).
-He played mostly at the power forward position.
+He primarily played the power forward position.
 In 2006, Diaw was named the NBA's Most Improved Player as a member of the Phoenix Suns.
 He won an NBA championship with the San Antonio Spurs in 2014.

 Diaw was a member and captain of the senior French national team.
 He won a FIBA World Cup bronze medal in 2014, a EuroBasket title in 2013, a silver medal in EuroBasket 2011, and two bronze in EuroBasket 2005 and EuroBasket 2015.
 He earned an All-EuroBasket Team selection in 2005.

 Diaw has served as president of Metropolitans 92 from July 2019 to April 2020.